NishchayAnand/software-engineering/Security/Interview Questions.md

 - **Server Dependency**: Sessions are tied to the server, making it challenging to implement in distributed or cloud-native architectures without additional effort (e.g., shared session storage).

 - **Cross-Origin Limitations**: Sessions rely on cookies, which may require special handling for cross-origin requests.

 ---

-Q. What is SSO?

-SSO, or Single-Sign-On, is an authentication process that allows a user to access multiple applications or services with a sinhle set of login credentials.

-Instead of having to remember and enter different usernames and passwords for each application, users authenticate once and gain access to all interconnected systems without needing to log in for each one.

----